etianl/Trouser-Streak/README.md

 -------------------------------------------------------------------------------------
 ***NewerNewChunks Notes:***
+- NEAR 100% accurate chunk detection in all dimensions!
 - NewerNewChunks stores your NewChunks data as text files seperately per server and per dimension in the TrouserStreak/NewChunks folder in your Minecraft folder.
 This enables you to chunk trace multiple different servers and dimensions without mixing NewChunks data.
 - If the game crashes, chunk data is saved!
 No loss in tracing progress.
 - Save and Load ChunkData options are for the stored files.